alaTest Sites

 Consumer review (amazon.co.uk)

 alaTest has collected and analyzed 32 user reviews of La Pavoni Europiccola from Amazon.co.uk.
 The average user rating for this product is 3.8/5, compared to an average user rating of 4.3/5 for other products in the same category on Amazon.co.uk.
-People really like the maintenance and noise.
-The design and durability are also mentioned favorably, whereas views are divided on the price.
+People are impressed by the maintenance and noise.
+The design and durability also get good opinions, but there are some mixed reviews about the price.

 usability, durability, design, noise, maintenance